mijp1/castep-docs/docs/tutorials/Bonding_and_Charge/mulliken_population.md

 ======================================================================
 ```

-Despite having the same structure, the results are very different now -
+Despite having the same structure, the results are very different now:

 - Unlike before, the Ga and As ions have charges on them - this is indicative of ionic/polar character
 - There is now a much smaller population in the Ga-As bond.
-This indicates that the covalent bonds between them aren't particularly strong.
+This indicates less covalent character
-- Especially in the case of Ga, the s:p ratio is far off from 3 - this again indicates that the bonding is not like in the cases above
+- Especially in the case of Ga, the s:p shell ratio is far off from 1:3 - this again indicates that the bonding is not like in the cases above

-## Diatomic cases
+## Diatomic molecules

-Next we will examine diatomic molecules - HF, HCl and HBr.
-We will examine the results given what we know about how electronegativity varies across the periodic table.
+Next we will examine a few diatomic molecules - HF, HCl and HBr.

 Here is the ```HF.cell``` file